Keep reading this article to get to know how to switch from Intel Graphics to Nvidia in Windows 10.

 Setting your Nvidia card as your default graphics card

-Moving on with our main topic for today, let us start with our guide on how to change the default graphics card Windows 10.
+Moving on with our main topic for today, let us start with our guide on how to change the default graphics card in Windows 10.

 - After your PC recognizes the Nvidia GPU, you should head for your Windows desktop and right-click on a free space.
 Choose the “Nvidia Control Panel” option;